m4rs-mt/ILGPU/Docs/02_Beginner/03_Kernels-and-Simple-Programs.md

 }
 ```

-## The following parts already have detailed explainations in other tutorials:
+## The following parts already have detailed explanations in other tutorials:

 #### [Context and an accelerator.](01_Context-and-Accelerators.md)